North–South Commuter Railway: Northrail

-However, the NorthRail project would be formally cancelled in March 2011, due to persisting legal issues and allegations of overpricing and corruption.
-Nonetheless, on September 2011, the government expressed its interest to restart the project with Interior and Local Government Secretary Mar Roxas stating that China was open to reconfiguring the project.
-NEDA Director-General Arsenio Balisacan also stated that NorthRail would resume within the term of President Benigno Aquino III, but despite the announcement the NorthRail project was permanently scrapped and replaced with the NSCR project, although the Philippine government was still obligated to pay the corresponding loans.
+Due to delays in the construction work, it was soon renegotiated with the Chinese government.
+Construction temporarily continued in January 2009 with the support of the North Luzon Railways Corporation.
+However, the project would be shelved in March 2010 due to persisting legal issues and allegations of overpricing and corruption.
+In 2011, Northrail was cancelled by the government under the presidency of Benigno Aquino III.
+Like the failed Hopewell Project in Bangkok, a few structures had been completed by the time of its cancellation.
+The government contemplated reusing the completed structures from the project, but ultimately, this was not implemented.

+In September 2011, the government expressed its interest to restart the project with China reportedly open to reconfigure the project.
 In March 2012, the Philippine Supreme Court authorized a lower court to hear the case for voiding the contract.
-Instead of paying the US$184 million owed by the government in 2012, the Department of Finance was to pay the Export-Import Bank of China four installments of US$46 million from September 2012 onwards.
-On November 6, 2017, DOTr, BCDA, and North Luzon Railways reached an out-of-court settlement with Sinomach (formerly CNMEG), resolving the five-year dispute.
-It saved the government ₱5 billion in potential payment of claims to Sinomach, and hundreds of millions of pesos in legal fees and arbitration costs.
+Instead of paying the US$184 million owed by the government in 2012, the Department of Finance was to pay Exim China four installments of US$46 million from September 2012 onwards.
+In August 2012, the Chinese and Philippine governments agreed to "disengage" from the project, although the Philippine government was still obligated to pay the corresponding loans.
+On November 6, 2017, DOTr, BCDA, and NLRC reached an out-of-court settlement with Sinomach (formerly CNMEG), resolving the five-year dispute.
+It saved the government ₱5 billion in potential payment of claims to Sinomach and hundreds of millions of pesos in legal fees and arbitration costs.

+The Governance Commission for GOCCs (GCG) ordered the deactivation of NLRC in May 2019.
+According to GCG, the company was "not producing the desired outcomes, no longer achieving the objectives and purposes for which it was designed and created, and not cost efficient and does not generate the level of social, physical and economic returns vis-à-vis the resource inputs."
+On October 19, 2023, NLRC was formally abolished, with the BCDA to act as the administrator and liquidator of NLRC and settle its liabilities.

 Development

-With the termination of the NorthRail project, the Department of Transportation and Communications considered restarting the project by commissioning a feasibility study by CPCS Transcom Ltd. of Canada.
+With the termination of the Northrail project, the Department of Transportation and Communications considered restarting the project by commissioning a feasibility study by CPCS Transcom Ltd. of Canada.
 Part of the study examined having a Malolos–Tutuban–Calamba–Los Baños commuter line.
-The feasibility study was still ongoing when the NEDA included the North–South Commuter Railway in the Metro Manila Dream Plan, which it approved in 2014.
+The feasibility study was still ongoing when the NEDA included the project in the Metro Manila Dream Plan, which it approved in 2014.
+JICA also conducted a new study a year before a new transport infrastructure master plan was published.
+This plan calls for an airport express railway linking Ninoy Aquino International Airport in Metro Manila to Clark International Airport with a total length of 99.4 km.
+The government also examined building a railway on top of the North Luzon Expressway instead of using the PNR right of way, which was still allocated for the Northrail project at the time.